Differentially Private Model Merging: Introduction

 On the other hand, it is not uncommon for service providers to have access to multiple DP models (e.g., trained with different hyperparameters) with varying privacy parameters.
 For instance, during model development stage, one may train a non-private model as a reference, and train a portfolio of private models (on the same dataset) to explore the privacy/utility tradeoff.
 In this work, we therefore ask: \textit{can we merge the existing models with different privacy/utility tradeoffs to output a magnitude of models that satisfy certain target privacy requirement efficiently without touching raw data or performing any additional training?}

-Though various variants of model merging has been extensively studied in prior literature~\citep[e.g.,][]{wortsman2022model}, it remains open how to merge private models given a target privacy, and how to perform tight accounting of privacy guarantees.
+Though various variants of model merging have been extensively studied in prior literature~\citep[e.g.,][]{wortsman2022model}, it remains open how to merge private models given a target privacy, and how to perform tight accounting of privacy guarantees.
 For instance, existing privacy composition results (e.g., sequential or advanced composition~\cite{dwork2010boosting}) are not tailored to any model merging algorithms and may result in a suboptimal privacy/utility tradeoff.
-To this end, we propose two simple, data-independent algorithms that enables modular and efficient combination of multiple private models to satisfy changing privacy requirements during inference time.
-We further provide tailored privacy accounting based on R\'enyi differential privacy~\cite{mironov2017renyi} and privacy loss distributions~\cite{meiser2018tight,sommer2018privacy} for general ML problems, as well as a toy mean estimation problem.
+To this end, we propose two simple, data-independent algorithms that enable modular and efficient combination of multiple private models to satisfy changing privacy requirements during inference time.
+We further provide tailored privacy accounting based on R\'enyi differential privacy~\cite{mironov2017renyi} and privacy loss distributions~\cite{meiser2018tight,sommer2018privacy} for toy and general ML problems.

-In particular, the first merging algorithm is based on the intuitive idea of randomly outputting any model based on some probability distribution (named random selection, or \textbf{RS}).
+The first merging algorithm is based on the intuitive idea of randomly outputting any model based on some probability distribution (named random selection, or \textbf{RS}).
 And the second algorithm is to perform a linear combination of the models (named linear combination, or \textbf{LC}).
-That is to say, suppose the algorithm takes as input two models $\theta_1$ and $\theta_2$,\footnote{Our framework handles $N$ models in the rest of the paper.} RS flips a coin independent of the data and output $\theta_1$ with probability $\pi$, and $\theta_1$ otherwise.
+That is to say, suppose the algorithm takes as input two models $\theta_1$ and $\theta_2$,\footnote{Our framework handles $N$ models in the rest of the paper.} RS flips a coin independent of the data and outputs $\theta_1$ with probability $\pi$, and $\theta_2$ otherwise.
 LC outputs the deterministic result $\theta_\lambda=\lambda\theta_1+(1-\lambda)\theta_2$.
 In both cases, we provide algorithms to choose mixing coefficients $\pi$ and $\lambda$, aiming to optimize utilities subject to the privacy constraint.
-Our contributions can be summarized in the following. \begin{itemize}[leftmargin=*] \item We study the problem of merging private models under the constraints of target privacy during inference time.
-We introduce two light-weight and data-independent post processing mechanisms, random selection (RS) and linear combination (LC), as well as efficient algorithms on setting the hyperparameters in these mechanisms.
+Our contributions can be summarized as below. \begin{itemize}[leftmargin=*] \item We study the problem of merging private models to satisfy dynamic privacy requirements during deployment.
+We introduce two lightweight post-processing mechanisms, random selection (RS) and linear combination (LC), as well as algorithms for setting merging parameters.